Chatham Fire Department

 – 2003 the engine was rebuilt by Eagle diesel

-– 2005 The hale pump was replaced by Garrison fire equipment
+– 2005 The hale pump was replaced by Garrison fire equipment - Potential future maintenance items:

 – Water Tank: The water tank is constructed of untreated steel